 Potbellied pigs are large, affectionate, and intelligent pigs that are kept as a pet.
 They are charming and playful but are not good pets for everyone.
-Potbellied pigs are demanding and require special care that a typical person cannot provide for them.
-By choosing to take in a potbelly pig, you must understand how to meet their needs and care for them properly.
-It can be overwhelming to provide for your potbelly pig.
+These pigs are demanding and require special care that a typical person cannot provide for them.
+By choosing to take in a potbellied pig, you must understand how to meet their needs and care for them properly.
+It can be overwhelming to provide for your potbellied pig.
 They have a hearty appetite and high demand to be entertained.
-Many owners of potbelly pigs will claim they are more difficult to care for than their dogs and cats combined.
+Many owners of potbellied pigs will claim they are more difficult to care for than their dogs and cats combined.
 Although they are not easy to care for, potbellied pigs provide a loving pet that you will learn to enjoy sharing your home with.

-Keeping a potbelly pig healthy and entertained is important.
+Keeping a potbellied pig healthy and entertained is important.
 This article will provide you with everything you should know when caring for a potbellied pig.

 Potbellied Pig Facts

 Potbellied pigs are a domestic breed of pig that originated from the Red River Delta from Vietnam in 1985.
 Their name ‘potbellied pig’ is derived from their low-hanging belly and short legs.
-There was an immense amount of lang populated by these pigs in various farm areas.
-Unfortunately, in 2010 their numbers diminished by nearly 80%.
+There was a large amount of land populated by these pigs in various farm areas.
+Unfortunately, in 2010, their numbers diminished by nearly 80%.
 The FAO listed potbellied pigs as critically endangered back in 2007.
 To preserve these intelligent creatures, small numbers of pigs were exported to Canada and Sweden to be placed under laboratory use.
 Once potbellied pigs entered zoos for human viewing and species conservation, they quickly became a popular attraction and were then marketed as household or smallholder pets.

 Due to the rise in ownership of these pigs, they became an invasive species in Spain in the last decade.
 This brings us to the present, where there are a variety of colorations and breeders who take pride in breeding quality potbellied pigs for the pet trade.